If there’s one thing I love, it’s “The Emperor Has No Clothes” moments when you realize everyone’s feeling something…but nobody is saying it.

 - Install Flux on computer.
 Is the bright white light of your computer screen keeping you awake night?
 This free app will automatically change the hue of your computer screen to a sunset-like amber.
 Highly recommended.

 Next, I had to make a few tweaks to my daily routine.
-It took several nights to adjust, but within a week, I was sleeping like a champion:
+It took several nights to adjust, but within a week, I was sleeping like a champion and cured my anxiety:

 - 5:00 PM — No more caffeine, aspartame, or alcohol.
 If you’re drinking coffee, energy drinks, or diet sodas after 5pm, then you’re making it much harder for your body to wind down.
 Those stimulants remain in your blood stream for several hours and keep your energy up.
 Cut them out.
 Also, you might think your evening glass of wine is helping you relax and feel sleepy.
 The reality is that it’s disrupting your deep sleep.
 The safe bet is to just drink water after 5pm.